RomainBoudet/cadex/README.md

 * 4. Lunch in command line in the cadex folder : npm run seed (you now have a new database named cadex with data in it).
 CTRL + c if you need to exit.
 * 5. Lunch in command line in the cadex folder : npm test (fiew test are done).
 * 6. Lunch in command line in the cadex folder : npm start
-* 7. In your broser, go to http://localhost:yourPortnumber/api/v1/cadex
+* 7. In your browser, go to http://localhost:yourPortnumber/api/v1/cadex

 ### Add data in database